 “The first time I sat down on the kit, the symptoms totally went away.
 Disappeared.
 I cried.
 It was the first time in 14 or 15 years that I hadn’t had the symptoms.
 From that point on, I was drumming as much as I possibly could.”

-For those who don’t experience the symptoms of Tourette syndrome, it’s hard to imagine being in Greg’s shoes.
+For those who don’t have Tourette syndrome, it’s hard to imagine being in Greg’s shoes.
 A tic is an action that can’t really be controlled; it can only be suppressed.
 Greg describes holding back tics like “adding them to a bag, where eventually the bag will split or overflow and explode.
 When you’re suppressing a tic, you’ve got a lorry heading toward a brick wall and you have to build a wall strong enough to stop that truck.
 Suppression is uncomfortable and I’d have hours of physical and mental pain later on as a result.”

 When he realized that playing drums didn’t suppress his tics, but rather made them disappear, the relief was overwhelming.
 It was the first time in years that the ‘person with a megaphone yelling constantly’ on his shoulder went away.
 “The despair I used to get every time I would tic, all these emotions, all that baggage suddenly up and left.”